fr4nk3nst1ner/makefile2graph/README.md

 Update to makefile2graph in order to process MakeFiles and produce a Software Bill of Materials (SBOM) in the CycloneDX format.
 This format can be ingestible by platforms such as Dependency-Track in order to observe vulnerabilities in software dependencies in various languages - however, this program is for C specifically where MakeFile is used for builds.

+Status:

+- All components are hardcoded with "library" and verion with "unknown"
+- Arguments "-b --format g" must be executed in order to produce CycloneDX output currently

+Example:

+`make /opt/hashcat -Bnd |/Users/jstines/makefile2graph/makesbom -b --format g`

 makefile2graph
 ==============